Paul-the-Wizord/paul-the-wizord.github.io/_posts/2025-09-03-website-setup-guide.md

 1. Fork or clone this repository
 2. Navigate to the project directory
+3. Update the relevant files with your personal information (see below)
-3. Install dependencies:
+4. Install dependencies:

    ```bash
    bundle install
    ```

-4. Start the development server:
+5. Start the development server:

    ```bash
    bundle exec jekyll serve
    ```

-5. Visit `http://localhost:4000` to see your site
+6. Visit `http://localhost:4000` to see your site

 ## Configuration